top of page

 A subfamily with global representation.
 Currently systematics describe 11 species groups and this includes 17 genera from the Afrotropical region.

+Genus Aphnaeus.
 A large Afrotropical genus comprising 37 species designated to 11 species groups.
 Nine species have been recorded in Uganda but to date only one at Semuliki.
-Although eight species have been recorded within the Ituri Forest of the DRC.
+Seven species (including Aphnaeus orcas) have been recorded within the Ituri Forest of the DRC suggesting genus under-representation within the park and targeted sampling is required to increase species records.

 Aphnaeus orcas.jpeg